your adventure in

 2

-Students complete at least 15 credits in humanities and social science including at least 3 credits each in ethics, humanities, social science, U.S. Diversity, and International Perspectives from approved lists.
+Students complete at least 15 credits in humanities and social science including at least 3 credits each in ethics, humanities, social science, U.S. Cultures and Communities, and International Perspectives from approved lists.

 3